 We’re looking ahead to the Fall and next year’s program, so if you have ideas for these meetings, please let me or any officer know.
 There are lots of interesting issues touching on statistics these days – big data, climate change, clinical effectiveness/outcomes research, bioterrorism, the list goes on.
 We’ve started to brainstorm and are open to more ideas.
 Many of you will be at JSM this summer in Boston.
 If a talk or a speaker inspires you, let us know!

 Volunteer for ASA-P!

+I will close with my heartfelt thanks to my fellow officers, for their service, ideas, and encouragement.
 Anne, Prasheen, Jason, Bill, Mac, Alex, Ruifeng, Michael, James – I have been proud to lead you this year.

 David Radley, President

 In celebration of the International Year of Statistics, the Philadelphia Chapter of the American Statistical Association will be sponsoring a career day for both high school and university students on Thursday, May 23, 2013.